Hyodar/azure-tdx-verifier/README.md

     }

     function _verifyUserData(bytes memory userData) internal view {
-        // Verify the user data
-        // This can be, for example, comparing the user data to the hash of a
+        // The user data can, for example, be the concatenation or hash of a
-        // set of inputs that are expected to be included in the verification
+        // set of fields that identify the workload being verified }
-        // call to identify the workload
-    }

     function _verifyTDXQuote(bytes memory tdxQuote) internal view {